wescravens/bearing/README.md

 The key differences are the use of jQuery for event delegation and the removal of the Underscore dependency.
 The key use for Bearing is to create modular JavaScript that only interacts within its DOM scope, and to have a simple way to manage events.

 Bearing also will allow you to declare any variables you want when creating the view instance.
-They will be accessible via ```this```.
+They will be accessible via ```this.variableName```.

 ###Event History

 Bearing also includes an an event history option which can be turned on as demonstrated above.
 This will store every event triggered within the view in ```this.eventHistory```.
 The entire jQuery event object gets stored along with some data from the view such as the method called.
 This is accessible via ```data``` within the event object.
 Bearing events will always pass in the event object in the parameters of the method called.
-All active event listeners are stored in the ```this.listeningTo```.
+All active event listeners are stored in ```this.listeningTo```.

 ###Feature Documentation